ericsonga/APCSAReview/_sources/VariableBasics/declareVars.rst

       }
    }

+**Check Your Understanding**

+.. fillintheblank:: fillDecVar1

+        .. blank:: blankdecvar3-2-1a
+            :correct: ^\s*int$
+            :feedback1: (".*", "Remember that Java uses just the first 3 letters of integer")

+            Fill in the blanks to declare a variable called ``age`` of type integer and initialize it to 5.

+        .. blank:: blankvar3-2-1b
+            :correct: ^\s*5;$
+            :feedback1: (".*", "Use 5 in the second blank followed by ;")

+            age =

+.. fillintheblank:: fillDecVar2

+        .. blank:: blankdecvar3-2-2
+            :correct: ^\s*double$
+            :feedback1: (".*", "What type allows for a decimal value?")

+            What type should you use for a shoe size like 8.5?

+.. fillintheblank:: fillDecVar3

+        .. blank:: blankdecvar3-2-3
+            :correct: ^\s*int$
+            :feedback1: (".*", "Use a type that representes whole numbers like 1, 2, 3, etc")

+            What type should you use for a number of tickets?

 **Mixed up Code Problems**

 .. parsonsprob:: declareVars1
    :noindent:

    The following method has the code to declare and initialize variables for storing a number of visits, a person's temperature, and if the person has insurance or not.
 It also includes extra blocks that are not needed in a correct solution.
-Drag the needed blocks from the left area into the correct order in the right area.
+Drag the needed blocks from the left area into the correct order (declaring numVisits, temp, and hasInsurance in that order) in the right area.
 Click on the "Check Me" button to check your solution.
    -----
    int numVisits = 5;
    =====